 But globalisation and the digitally connected world fragmented these societies enabling many people to identify with others inside and outside their countries with similar interests, setting them apart from others.
 They take on multiple identities which might strengthen or weaken their attachment to their own national identity.
 Many commentators, for example, have pointed out that America is a divided country with many white voters in the recent election identifying with President-elect Trump while large numbers of non-white and urban voters are opposed to him.

 Pro-Trump voters want to reclaim the identity they believe has been lost because of the actions and policies of the elites in Washington and want to “make America great again”.
 You could say the same for Britons who voted for the county to leave the European Union.
 They too seek an identity that isn’t shaped by bureaucrats in Brussels.

 One outcome of the dislocation felt by many people as a result of their fragmented societies is to seek refuge in an earlier identity often along race and religious lines.
 Extremist Islamist terrorists exploit this, propagating their form of violent identity, to differentiate themselves from moderate Muslims and what they see as the decadence of the western world.

 The crisis of identity experienced by so many people and countries is a signature theme of the post-modern world.
 Everywhere, people are seeking answers to the questions: Who are we and where do we want to go?
 They have to answer the first question first before they can answer the second.

 Who you are determines where you want to go.
 National identity isn’t a static concept but changes continuously, and, according to many sociologists, is always contested, constructed and re-constructed.
 That’s a recipe for more disruptions.

-*Han Fook Kwang is Senior Fellow at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
+*Han Kwang is Senior Fellow at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.